dfranklin02/SRL/docs/pages/motivation/anxiety_profile.md

 After George finished the exam, he looked at his notes and realized that he performed some of the problems incorrectly.
 George had a recurrent thought that he could have done better on the exam and worried that he failed.
 He said to himself, “I knew that answer!
 How could I have gotten these questions wrong?
 I’ll never pass this class.”

-> George instantly got nervous at the mention of an exam and engaged in irrational thinking.
-Studying and focusing became difficult.
->
-> How would things look if George  Learned and Practiced Study Strategies or Practiced Relaxation Techniques

-> George continues to question his abilities.
-What if George used Positive Self-talk?

-After George finished the exam, he looked at his notes and realized that he performed some of the problems incorrectly.
-George had a recurrent thought that he could have done better on the exam and worried that he failed.
-He said to himself, “I knew that answer!
-How could I have gotten these questions wrong?
-I’ll never pass this class.”

-> George reflects on his exam, but doesn’t use this information in a useful way.
-He engages in irrational thinking.
->
-> What if he used the strategy Review your Techniques & Reflect

 ## **AFTER** George began using SRL resources and recommendations -

 **Medium Test Anxiety:***